cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 3. Save and generate your feed

 == Changelog ==
+= 1.13.1 - 24/03/2019 =
+* Fixed an issue where the Update Schedule values where not correctly read from the Feed Edit form

 = 1.13.0 - 16/03/2019 =
 * Restructured the code to better comply with the WordPress coding standards and cleaned up some code
 * Fixed an issue where the feed process would fail when the product_type source was selected